19WH1A1240/Mini-Project/README.md

 ![map](https://user-images.githubusercontent.com/69394589/211571847-b3bdf0d3-f82f-48b0-af04-c23cf2ab7f50.png)
 •The above chart shows the all six centroids have been plotted on the map.Now these centroids can be really helpful by acting as a hub so whenever a uber recives a request for ride it can check the minimum distance to each of these centroids.

-Analyzing the Number of trips in each Cluster
+•Analyzing the Number of trips in each Cluster
 ![ud](https://user-images.githubusercontent.com/69394589/211571920-402503eb-6298-44aa-be98-f3737338961f.png)